⚙️ Smart HVAC Controller: Privacy-First Optimization

 from umqtt.simple import MQTTClient

-# Servo control for gas modulation
+# Servo control example

 servo = machine.PWM(machine.Pin(16))